 Protected by Red-Tail Land Conservancy

-Stout Memorial Woodland in Henry County, Indiana, is one of the finest upland hardwood stands in east central Indiana, earning its status as a state dedicated nature preserve.
-Giant old growth trees including tulip poplar, oak, walnut, maple, and beech stand strong, looking down on spring wildflowers like bloodroot, trout lily, and dutchman’s breeches in April and May.
+Stout Memorial Woodland in Henry County is certainly deserving of its status as a state dedicated nature preserve.
+This is one of the finest upland hardwood stands in east central Indiana.
+Giant old growth trees including tulip poplar, oak, walnut, maple, and beech stand strong.
+These anchors of the landscape look down on spring wildflowers like bloodroot, trout lily, and dutchman’s breeches in April and May.
 Bluebirds take residence in the holes left in the grand trees by woodpeckers and other animals.
 Beautiful in all seasons, this preserve is a great place to bring the family for your next outdoor adventure.

 #3 – Big Walnut Nature Preserve, Tall Timbers Trail